TshepisoMotaung00/My-PackPal-System/README.md

 - Lunch Bag: R160
 - Flask Bottle: R100

-## 📍 Location
+## 📍 Location & Customers
-**Mahikeng, North West, South Africa** - Delivering around town & campus
+**Based in Mahikeng, North West, South Africa**
+- Delivering around Mahikeng town & campus
+- Customers from: Lichtenburg, Blydeville, Bodibe, Coligny
+- Main customers: Co-workers & workers at firms — trusted for quality lunch bags & flasks

 ## 👩‍💼 Built By
 **Tshepiso Motaung** - PackPal Founder

-> From idea to GitHub - Running PackPal like a CEO in Mahikeng!
+> From selling to co-workers to GitHub - Running PackPal like a CEO in North West!

 ## 🚀 How To Run
 ```bash